-- 24. (1) The Council may, subject to such conditions as it may determine, grant special leave of up to 21 days per 12 month cycle to a staff member who - - (a) is selected by a recognised non-professional sports association to - - (i) take part, as a member of an organised sports group in a sports tour outside Namibia, whether as competitor, coach or manager; - (ii) represent Namibia, as a competitor, coach or manager at an international sporting event in Namibia; - (iii) accompany a foreign national team visiting Namibia, as a representative of the Namibia sports association organising the tour; - (b) is absent from duty as a result of isolation on medical instructions where he or she was in contact with a person who has contracted or is suspected of having contracted an infectious disease; - (c) is arrested or has to appear before a court on criminal charge and he or she is subsequently acquitted or the charge is withdrawn; - (d) is subpoenaed as witness in proceedings before a court of law or a commission of enquiry; - (e) has to study and sit for an examination approved by the Council, but - (i) the special leave under this paragraph may not be taken more than 60 days before such examination; - (ii) the special leave under this paragraph may be granted only once per approved paper per subject; - (f) has no vacation leave to his or her credit and the Council is satisfied that due to special circumstances not otherwise referred to in these rules, special leave should be granted to him or her; - (g) is appointed as a board member of a company in which the Government holds shares or a professional body established by law for board meetings and conferences; - (h) is attending a congress, seminar, or conference or workshop on behalf of the Council; - (i) is unable to perform his or her duties on account of an accident to which the laws providing for employees compensation provides for. - (2) Every staff member who applies for special leave must in support of his or her application, submit a certificate or written reasons for the action to be taken or such other proof as may be required by the Council.
+- 24. (1) The Council may, subject to such conditions as it may determine, grant special leave of up to 21 days per 12 month cycle to a staff member who - - (a) is selected by a recognised professional sports association to - - (i) take part, as a member of an organised sports group in a sports tour outside Namibia, whether as competitor, coach or manager;

+- (ii) represent Namibia, as a competitor, coach or manager at an international sporting event in Namibia; - (iii) accompany a foreign national team visiting Namibia, as a representative of the Namibia sports association organising the tour; - (b) is absent from duty as a result of isolation on a registered medical practitioner's medical instructions or where he or she was in contact with a person who has contracted or is suspected of having contracted an infectious disease; - (c) is arrested or has to appear before a court on criminal charges and he or she is subsequently acquitted or the charge is withdrawn; - (d) is subpoenaed as a witness in proceedings before a court of law or a commission of enquiry; - (e) has to study and sit for an examination approved by the Council, but - (i) the special leave under this paragraph may not be taken more than 60 days before such examination: - (ii) the special leave under this paragraph may be granted only once per approved paper per subject, subject to the approval of the Council; - (f) has no vacation leave to his or her credit and the Council is satisfied that due to special circumstances not otherwise referred to in these rules, special leave should be granted to him or her; - (g) is appointed as a board member and who must attend board meetings or conferences of a company in which the Government holds shares or a professional body established by law; - (h) is attending a congress, seminar, or conference or workshop on behalf of the Council; or - (i) is unable to perform his or her duties on account of an accident to which the laws providing for employees compensation provides for. - (2) Every staff member who applies for special leave must in support of his or her application, submit a certificate or written reasons for such leave or such other proof as may be required by the Council.